AnIdiotInvests/anidiotinvests.github.io/_posts/2022-04-01-major-life-changes.md

 Having an emergency fund and a frugal-ish lifestyle affords people the ability to take some chances and look for opportunities in new places.

 Jumping ship while being paycheck to paycheck would be ludicrous unless absolutely necessary.

-An abusive situation, disease, or something horrible would justify changing it regardless of money in my opinion!
+In contrast, an abusive situation, disease, or something horrible would justify changing it regardless of money in my opinion!

 # Get Your Whys In Alignment With Reality